govindsahugit/Learning-NodeJS/S08-nodejs-streams-handling-data-flow-like-a-pro/07-writable-streams/notes.md

-Writeable Streams
+## Writable Streams

-    fs.createWriteStream(path, {options});
-    It will create the file if not exist, Similar to writeFile Method.
-    By default write value, technically highWaterMark value is 16 KB(16384 Bytes).

-    writeStream.writableHighWaterMark -> gives highWaterMark value.

-    writeStream.write() -> 1st Write() will wipeout all the data next write()'s will Append the data
+- `fs.createWriteStream(path, { options })`
+    Creates a writable stream to the specified file.
+If the file does not exist, it will be created.
+This is similar to the `writeFile` method.

+- By default, the writable stream's `highWaterMark` (buffer size) is 16 KB (16,384 bytes).

+- `writeStream.writableHighWaterMark`
+    Returns the current `highWaterMark` value for the stream.

+- `writeStream.write()`
+    The first call to `write()` will overwrite the file's contents.
+Subsequent calls will append data to the file.